claudiobahia/Android-Studio-Digital-Signer/README.md

 # Why am I making this?
 <p>I'm doing this because I like mobile apps and I want to improve my skills at it.
 I'm creating
-it with a really short time to delevopment, it will be hard but in 3 weeks it will be completed and functional to my office starts to use it as a real deal.</p>
+it with a really short time to delevopment, it will be hard but in 3 weeks it will be completed and functional to my office starts to use it as a real deal.
+(Did it!)</p>

 # What does it do?
 <p>BBSigner will store the employee name, our client name and the description of why is the client signing it.</p>